 This added fee is one of the reasons why some Uber drivers in Buenos Aires won’t pick you up if you’re paying by card.
 While others won’t pick you up if you’re paying cash.

-Ubers in Buenos Aires will randomly cancel your pickup if they don’t like your payment method.
+Ubers in Buenos Aires will randomly cancel your pickup, if they don’t like your payment method.
 Or if it isn’t the payment method they want that day.
+Or if your pick up destination is too close to a cab rank or taxicab stand and they don’t want to be seen getting cash from you.

 They will also randomly cancel your pickup if they don’t like your pickup location or destination.
-Or they will all go offline and then surge pricing will go nuts and you’ll see prices like A$20,000 for a ride that a metered cab would charge A$800 for.
+Or they will all go offline and then surge pricing will go nuts and you’ll see prices like ARS$20,000 for a ride that a metered cab would charge ARS$800 for.

 Can You Use Uber From Ezeiza International Airport To The City?